 Big problems do not always need large committees or big bureaucracy to solve them.
-In fact, a small group of carefully selected experts are often the key to solving big issues and a Tiger Team is particular important when facing “mission critical” obstacles.
+In fact, a small group of carefully selected experts is often the key to solving big issues and a Tiger Team is particularly important when facing “mission critical” obstacles.

 What is a Tiger Team?

 The term “Tiger Team“ was made famous by NASA to describe a highly skilled team of individuals with different specialties coming together to solve a set of complex problems.
 During the Apollo 13 lunar landing mission of 1970, part of the Service Module malfunctioned.
 The lunar landing mission was aborted, and the new mission became getting the crew home alive.
 NASA formed a select technical team tasked with solving this issue.
 This “Tiger Team” later won the Presidential Medal of Freedom.

 Problems do not occur in isolation and neither do solutions.